kaizen-solutions/circe-zio-streams/README.md

 Please ensure you select the right parser based on your JSON content.
 For example, do not use the `jsonStreamPipeline` if your content is a JSON array.
 The `jsonStreamPipeline` is for newline separated JSON values.
 Similarly, do not use the `jsonArrayStreamPipeline` if your content is newline separated JSON values.

+## Credits

+This project was heavily inspired by the [circe-fs2](https://github.com/circe/circe-fs2) library.
+I wanted to be able to leverage the streaming capabilities of the Jawn parser with the ZIO Streams library directly.